 - Understand any mandatory reporting and disclosure rules that may apply to your business.

 For more detailed information, check out NIST’s Tips and Tactics on How to Deal With Ransomware Attacks.

 Your NIST security plan toolbox

-One of the first documents any organization serious about NIST should download and read is NIST Risk Management — Select Step — Tips and Techniques for Systems.
-This handy NIST guide walks you step-by-step through the process of writing a NIST security plan.
-And it’s free!
+One of the first documents any organization serious about NIST should download and read is NIST Risk Management—Select Step—Tips and Techniques for Systems.
+This handy NIST guide walks you through the process of writing a NIST security plan step-by-step.
+Plus, it’s free.

-- Cybersecurity Resources Roadmap — This Department of Homeland Security document aims to help small and medium-sized businesses select the most useful cybersecurity resources based on their needs.
+- Cybersecurity Resources Roadmap: This Department of Homeland Security document can help small and medium-sized businesses select the most useful cybersecurity resources based on their needs.